Wooktti/DAQ-SW-for-Gas-Flowmeter/README.md

 ## Installation

 1. Clone or download this repository to your local machine.
+2. Install PlatformIO extension via VSCode.
-2. Install the required Python packages if they are not installed in your local computer.
+3. Install the required Python packages if they are not installed in your local computer.

 ```bash